FDio/csit/docs/report/introduction/methodology.rst

     XL710.
 Packet rate for other tested frame sizes is limited by PCIe Gen3 x8 bandwidth limitation of ~50Gbps.

-- Trial duration: 10sec.
+- Trial duration: 1 sec.

+- Number of trials per burst: 10.

 Similarly to NDR/PDR throughput tests, MRR test should be reporting bi- directional link rate (or NIC rate, if lower) if tested VPP configuration can handle the packet rate higher than bi-directional link rate, e.g. large packet tests and/or multi-core tests.

-MRR tests are used for continuous performance trending and for comparison between releases.
+MRR tests are currently used for FD.io CSIT continuous performance trending and for comparison between releases.
 Daily trending job tests subset of frame sizes, focusing on 64B (78B for IPv6) for all tests and IMIX for selected tests (vhost, memif).

+Going forward MRR tests are going to be used to establish starting conditions for Probabilistic Loss Ratio Search (PLRsearch) used for soak testing, aimed at verifying continuous system performance over an extended period of time, hours, days, weeks, months.
+PLRsearch code is currently in experimental phase in FD.io CSIT project.

 Packet Latency
 --------------